Forest School Camps: FSC Glee

-One part of FSC camps is the communal singing and sharing of traditional and contemporary songs.
+Part of FSC camps is communal singing and sharing of traditional and contemporary songs.
 A campfire is often held in the evening where people are encouraged to sing.
 FSC song books are also printed every few years, these contain some of the more common songs sung on camps.
 A virtual version of these books is available at the FSC glee website.
 A few songs unique to FSC such as the Poll Tax song have been written by members and remain part of the oral tradition.

-Primary sources
+Collections

-The historical records of the Forest School Camps are held in the Archives of the community Institute of Education, University of London and a full catalogue can be found on-line.
+The historical records of the Forest School Camps are held in University College London's Special Collections (which include archives belonging to the Institute of Education).
+They were transferred to the Institute in 2005; additional material was acquired in the same year.